-The junior senator from Texas, elected just last November, hasn’t wasted any time making a name for himself as a top tea party politician.
+The junior senator from Texas, elected in 2012, didn't waste any time making a name for himself as a top tea party politician.
 Senator Cruz wants to rewrite the tax code, abolish the Internal Revenue Service, and get rid of the Affordable Care Act.
-In September, he delivered an epic 21-hour speech from the Senate floor making the case for defunding Obamacare.
-He was also a leading advocate for the hard-line demands that led to a 16-day government shutdown in October.
+In September 2013, he delivered an epic 21-hour speech from the Senate floor making the case for defunding Obamacare.
+He was also a leading advocate for the hard-line demands that led to a 16-day government shutdown a month later.

 Cruz has not said he’s running for president, but he’s been visiting early-primary states and winning straw polls at conservative political gatherings.
 This son of a Cuban immigrant father is also quick to defend his eligibility for the presidency, despite his Canadian birth.

 “My mother was born in Wilmington, Del.
 She’s a US citizen, so I’m a US citizen by birth,” Cruz said on ABC-TV.
 “I’m not going to engage in a legal debate.”

 In August 2013, Cruz announced he was renouncing any claim to Canadian citizenship.